ideasrule/platon/docs/quickstart.rst

   result = retriever.run_emcee(bins, depths, errors, fit_info)

 For MCMC, the number of walkers and iterations/steps can also be specified.
-The `result` object returned by run_emcee is slighly different from that returned by run_multinest.
+The `result` object returned by run_emcee is different from that returned by run_multinest.
 To make a corner plot with the result of run_emcee::

   fig = corner.corner(result.flatchain, range=[0.99] * result.flatchain.shape[1],